JacquesLucke/blender_vscode/README.md

 These tools are not officially supported yet.
 While I can use it to speedup my daily workflow, it is very likely that those tools don't work on other machines yet.

-## Future

-- Polish the features I already started working on but are not documented here yet.
-- Auto-complete for Blender modules.
-- Well integrated snippets.
-- ...

-Some help from other developers would be very welcome.
-Please contact me if you want to help or just make a pull request.

 ## Troubleshooting

 - Make sure you use the newest version of VS Code.